Itsy Bitsy UX Redesign

 Brand Evolution

-Modernize the identity while staying true to creativity and reliability, and explore loyalty programs to build stronger user trust and engagement.
+Modernize identity while staying true to creativity and reliability.

 2. Specify